"Bath Tub Drops Through Ceiling--Lands On Kitchen Counter"

 The homeowner would never know.... what secrets lurk beneath the sub floor or behind the drywall

-Our carpenters discovered these eccentricities when they removed the floor in preparation for remodeling that same bath.
+Our carpenters discovered these eccentricities when they removed the floor in preparation for remodeling the bathroom.
 They responded by cutting out the ceiling below so they could get in there to install the correct structural support along with the new plumbing (see photo below).

 Corrected structural support and plumbing under bathroom floor